What is a PID controller and how does it work with an Arduino?

 Step 8

-Afterwards, glue the small pipe piece and servo motor as follows.
+Afterward, glue the small pipe piece and servo motor as follows.

 Step 9

-OK, now take the iron rod and set it as follows and connect it to the ball holder and the servo motor.
+OK, now take the iron rod and set it as follows, and connect it to the ball holder and the servo motor.

 Step 10